abogoyavlensky/automigrate/README.md

 After configuration, you could create models.edn file with first model, make migration for it and migrate db schema.
 Choose paths for migrations and models as you want.
+Model is a representation of database table described as an EDN structure.
 Let's do it step by step.

 #### Add model